 I am married with three children.
-I have two older sons and a much younger daughter who is now three and a half.
+I have two older sons and a much younger daughter who is now ten.
 My wife is Japanese, and I speak fluent Japanese, although I don't read or write very much.

 As promised, here is the information for my new novel, collaborated with Deja Know I Been Looking For Vu, also an author on this site.
-It is posted under the pseudonym J. L. Griffin, and can be purchased on Amazon.
-If you would like to give it a try, please note that it will be on sale on Wednesday, February 17, and Thursday, February 18 for only $.99.
+It can be purchased on Amazon at the link below.

 In a world divided by an ancient enmity involving the very gods themselves, forces move, threatening to upset the delicate balance between the people of the air and their enemies on the ground.